You are here

 Hamilton left an indelible mark on the nation’s capital, where he’s been immortalized at the Treasury Building and as the president general of the Society of the Cincinnati.
 Whether you want to continue your adventures after attending Hamilton at the Kennedy Center or you just want to celebrate the founder of our national banking system, we’ve got some great ideas for you.

 A shining example of musical theater at its finest, Hamilton has reached the pinnacle of performing arts thanks to Lin-Manuel Miranda’s imaginative interpretation of Alexander Hamilton’s life story.
 The production set itself apart from other Broadway musicals thanks to an innovative score – containing songs heavily influenced by hip-hop – and its recasting of America’s Founding Fathers with a diverse cast.
 You can bet Hamilton is the hottest ticket in town.
-Visit the Kennedy Center’s website for the latest information.
+Ticket Tips: For a chance to get $10 tickets to an upcoming show, enter the Hamilton Ticket Lottery through the Hamilton app.
+Visit the Kennedy Center’s website for more ticketing information.

 Fans of the musical can discover some of the play's source material in letters written by Hamilton as part of a new exhibition, Letters to Lyrics: Alexander Hamilton at the Library of Congress, opening May 18 and running through Aug.
 21. Holding the world’s largest collection of Hamilton papers and artifacts, totaling 12,000 items altogether, the Library of Congress has curated a selection of significant letters penned by Hamilton throughout different stages of his life.
 Among the ten selected items on display are writings from a 12-year-old Hamilton, a Marquis de Lafayette communication about the final battle in the Revolutionary War, a work about the formation of the U.S. Constitution and a July 4, 1804 goodbye letter to his wife shortly before the Burr duel.
 The Library of Congress is free to visit and is open Monday through Saturday from 8:30 a.m. to 4:30 p.m.